Propagation of minimality in the supercooled Stefan problem: Introduction

 \subsection{Connections to systemic risk}

 From the particle system \eqref{eq:particleN} the connection to systemic risk in finance becomes apparent.
-Indeed, consider $N$ banks and assume that $X^{i,N}$ stands for the evolution of bank $i$'s asset value (or rather the distance-to-default, see the introduction of \cite{hambly2019mckean} regarding possible economic interpretations).
+Indeed, consider $N$ banks and assume that $X^{i,N}$ stands for the evolution of bank $i$'s equity value (or rather the distance-to-default, see \cite{feinstein2021dynamic} and the introduction of \cite{hambly2019mckean} regarding possible economic interpretations).
 The dynamics described by \eqref{eq:particleN} then correspond to a perfectly homogeneous lending network, where every bank lends a quantity of $\alpha/N$ to every other bank in the system.
 Whenever one $X^{i,N}$ hits $0$, then -- due to the exposure to all other banks -- a contagion effect occurs.
 It results in a loss of $\alpha/N$ for all other banks, which in turn can cause further defaults leading to default cascades.
 Such default cascades can trigger so-called \emph{systemic events,} whose definition, introduced in \cite{nadtochiy2019particle}, is based on the limiting McKean--Vlasov equation \eqref{eq:mckeanproblem}.
 Indeed, for a solution $(X,\tau,\L)$ to \eqref{eq:mckeanproblem}, the function $\L$ can be interpreted as the aggregate loss of a typical bank in a large banking system caused by defaults from other banks.
-Mathematically, a \emph{systemic event} is then defined as a jump-discontinuity of $\Lambda$, meaning that a considerable fraction of banks defaults.
+Mathematically, a \emph{systemic event} is then defined as a jump-discontinuity of $\Lambda$, meaning that a considerable fraction of banks defaults in an instant.
 For more on the relevance of models such as \eqref{eq:mckeanproblem} to the topic of systemic risk, we refer the reader to \cite{hambly2019spde}.

 A natural question at this point is under which conditions jump-discontinuities of $\L$ occur.
-Not surprisingly, the smoothness of $\L$ depends on the tuple $(X_{0-},\alpha).$ A remarkably short argument \cite[Theorem 1.1]{hambly2019mckean} shows that for any solution $(X,\tau,\L)$ to the McKean--Vlasov problem \eqref{eq:mckeanproblem}, the function $\L$ must be discontinuous whenever $2\E{X_{0-}} < \alpha.$ Conversely, in the weak feedback regime (if the feedback parameter $\alpha$ is ``small'' relative to the sup-norm of the density of the initial condition), global uniqueness and continuity of $\L$ is proved in \cite{ledger2020uniqueness}.
+Not surprisingly, the smoothness of $\L$ depends on the tuple $(X_{0-},\alpha).$ A remarkably short argument \cite[Theorem 1.1]{hambly2019mckean} shows that for any solution $(X,\tau,\L)$ to the McKean--Vlasov problem \eqref{eq:mckeanproblem}, the function $\L$ must be discontinuous whenever $2\E{X_{0-}} < \alpha.$ Conversely, in the weak feedback regime (if the feedback parameter $\alpha$ is ``small'' relative to the the initial condition), global uniqueness and continuity of $\L$ is proved in \cite{ledger2020uniqueness}.
 A similar result is obtained in \cite{delarue2015global} for deterministic initial conditions.